 Should you be deemed worthy of welcoming such a gorgeous little fluff-ball into your life, Vision Australia will provide you with a puppy pack that includes everything you need—like a lead, collar, food and vet care—for the year ahead.

 Currently, Seeing Eye Dogs Australia is looking for carers within the North Brisbane and Sunshine Coast regions.
-Find out more information and apply here.
+Find out more information and apply here, or jump into their next virtual Q&A session on Wednesday 6 October at 10am by registering here.

 If you've already got a four-legged friend, take them on holiday to one of these pet-friendly Airbnbs in Queensland.